Canonical Quantisation of Bound and Unbound WQFT: Magnus amplitudes: self-force expansion

 The first term in \eqn{eq:N1_caseB_1scalar} represents emission from the Keplerian worldline.
 We may express it as

 where we have defined the Keplerian radiative current:

-The non–trivial background motion breaks worldline translational invariance, so the current $J_L^>(k)$~\eqref{eq:JL_rad_def} no longer collapses to a momentum–space delta function and acquires non–trivial frequency dependence.
+The non-trivial background motion breaks the straight-line worldline translation symmetry, so the current $J_L^>(k)$~\eqref{eq:JL_rad_def} no longer collapses to a momentum–space delta function and acquires non–trivial frequency dependence.
 The straight-line limit is recovered by PL-expanding the background trajectory:

 in agreement with our result for $N^{(1)}(k)$ at leading-PL order~\eqref{eq:current}.
 At higher PL orders, $\bar{x}_L^\mu$ is generated by a sum of diagrams with retarded propagators oriented towards a single outgoing (uncut) line on the light body~\cite{Mogull:2025cfn}.